 Fluoride helps prevent cavities by collecting in the growing bones and developing teeth of children, helping to harden the enamel on baby and adult teeth before they emerge.
-Fluoride also helps to harden the enamel on adult teeth that have already emerged.
 Professional fluoride treatments at Lee & Milani Family Dentistry take just a few minutes, but the benefits last much longer.

 What kind of fluoride treatments are available?